 - Improves Flexibility

-One of the best incentives of practicing yoga is flexibility.
+One of the best incentives for practicing yoga is flexibility.
 You might not be able to touch your toes during your first class, but if you stick with it regularly, impossible poses will become possible.
 You won’t be complaining about body pain anymore.
 The lack of flexibility in muscles and inappropriate posture causes pain.

 - Builds Muscle Strength

 Who doesn’t want strong muscles?
 It makes you look attractive and cool.
 Powerful muscles protect us from joint diseases like arthritis.
 You can build your strength with yoga and balance it with flexibility.
-Weightlifting at the gym builds the muscular strength but at the cost of flexibility.
+Weightlifting at the gym builds muscular strength but at the cost of flexibility.

 - Perfects Your Posture

 Yoga miraculously improves posture and balances your body perfectly.
 Poor posture not only makes you look less attractive, but it also causes back and neck pain and joint problems.

 - Prevents Joint Dislocation